The LSST DESC DC2 Simulated Sky Survey: Image Simulations

 \subsection{imSim Introduction}

 The imSim software package produces pixel data for simulated observations of the Rubin Observatory.
-The raw image data produced by imSim resembles the actual data that will be obtained from LSSTCam~\citep{2018SPIE10700E..3DH} and can therefore be processed by the LSST Science Pipelines~\citep{2017ASPC..512..279J}. imSim takes as input a catalog of astronomical sources as described in \autoref{sec:image_input} along with information about how their light is modified on the way to Earth including lensing and extinction information.
+The raw image data produced by imSim resemble the actual data that will be obtained from LSSTCam~\citep{2018SPIE10705E..0DR}: The LSSTCam focal plane is populated by 189 science CCDs, 8 guider CCDs, and 8 wavefront sensors, for a total of 3.2 gigapixels.
+Each science CCD has approximately 16 million pixels, divided among 16 imaging segments.
+Since the raw image files produced by imSim have the same data format as will the real LSSTCam data, they can therefore be processed by the LSST Science Pipelines~\citep{2017ASPC..512..279J}. imSim takes as input a catalog of astronomical sources as described in \autoref{sec:image_input} along with information about how their light is modified on the way to Earth including lensing and extinction information.

 To produce the simulated images, imSim calls the GalSim software library~\citep{2015A&C....10..121R} for astronomical object rendering and is run in the LSST Science Pipelines and LSST Simulation Framework software environment~\citep{2014SPIE.9150E..14C}.
 The LSST software libraries provide the telescope and hardware-specific information necessary to simulate the exposure, such as pixel coordinates on the focal plane, telescope filter characteristics, and the brightness of the sky.
 Using that description of LSSTCam, imSim produces output files that simulate the pixel data after readout.